marwan-belgueddab/homelab/ansible_proxmox_management/roles/pve_create_cluster/README.md

 *   **pve\_ssh\_ciphers** *(Optional)*:
     *   Description:  A string defining the SSH ciphers to be used in the SSH client configuration for better security.
 Defaults to a set of recommended ciphers.
     *   Default: `"chacha20-poly1305@openssh.com,aes256-gcm@openssh.com,aes128-gcm@openssh.com,aes256-ctr,aes128-ctr"`

+## Important Notes

+*   This role requires root access to the PVE nodes.
+*   Ensure that all PVE nodes have network connectivity to each other before running this role.
+*   The role modifies SSH configuration files and restarts the SSH service.
+Be cautious if you are manually managing SSH configurations.
+This role uses the `pvecm` command to manage the cluster.
+Ensure this command is available on your Proxmox nodes.